Deadhead Regularly

 Fertilise the Bulbs

-Once your flower buds begin to appear, introduce some liquid fertiliser formulated for flowers and fruit to your soil.
+Once your flower buds begin to appear, introduce some liquid fertiliser formulated for flowers to your soil.
 You can also add an additional application of fertiliser once the flowers are finished growing to improve the following year’s display.

 Pest and Disease Advice